Tools and technologies for monitoring hydrometeorological hazards

 – **Function**: Measure the speed of water flow.

-– **Types**: Ultrasonic flow meters, electromagnetic instruments, Acoustic Doppler Current Profilers (ADCP), etc.
+– **Types**: Ultrasonic flow meters, electromagnetic devices, Acoustic Doppler Current Profilers (ADCP), and more.

-– **Applications**: Support flood forecasting, calculate water flow volumes, and observe shifts in river current speeds.
+– **Applications**: Help predict floods, measure water flow, and watch changes in river current speeds.

 4. **Soil Moisture Sensors**

-**Types**: Time Domain Reflectometers (TDR), Frequency Domain Reflectometers (FDR), among others.
+**Types**: There are two types of devices: Time Domain Reflectometers (TDR) and Frequency Domain Reflectometers (FDR).

 5. **Temperature Sensors**